Health Insurance Counseling Program

 In addition to providing information and brief services, the Helpline is a very effective referral service for those cases that LSE cannot take.
 The Helpline's experienced staff is able to refer callers to the appropriate legal or social service provider, which means that they avoid "runaround."
-The Helpline also has its own Reduced Fee Panel of private bar attorneys to help elderly Mainers whose income is between 125% and 200% of poverty, people who otherwise would not be able to afford an attorney.
+The Helpline also has its own Reduced Fee Panel of private bar attorneys to help older Mainers whose income is between 125% and 200% of poverty, people who otherwise would not be able to afford an attorney.

 LSE's Health Insurance Counseling Program.
 LSE has joined with the Office of Aging and Disability Services and the Area Agencies on Aging to create a Health Insurance Counseling program with a special grant from the Centers for Medicare and Medicaid Services.
-The Health Insurance Counseling program provides elderly Mainers with information and assistance to help them navigate an increasingly complex health care system to get the care they need.
+The Health Insurance Counseling program provides older Mainers with information and assistance to help them navigate an increasingly complex health care system to get the care they need.
 Disabled Medicare beneficiaries who are under 65 years of age are also able to use this service.
 The Health Insurance Counseling program is part of LSE's Helpline.

 Health Care Reform Information.
 LSE provides answers to your questions about federal health care reform.
 Start here.